intel/dffml/docs/arch/alice/discussion/0023/reply_0025.md

 the data will tell us the truth.
 Active distrupive inputs (ML master’s thesis)

-sawtooth fish demo with webapp camera and webrtc decode to detect abd compare
+sawtooth fish demo with webapp camera and webrtc decode to detect abd compare.
+Proteine poweder example provenance as credential healthy websites trusted